MyNimrod/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/REDAME.md

 If you decide to add a passphrase to your key, make sure to save this passphrase in a secure location, you will not be able to use your keys without the passphrase
 SSH and RSA keys will be covered in depth in a later project.
 Files-->0-RSA_public_key.pub
+###1.
+For Best School loop
+Write a Bash script that displays Best School 10 times.

+Requirement:

+You must use the for loop (while and until are forbidden) Note that:

+The first line of my Bash script starts with #!/usr/bin/env bash The second line of my Bash scripts is a comment explaining what it is doing Files--> 1-for_best_school